-Students staying in dormitories can obtain a document from the Dormitories Office located on the 1st floor of the Bufavento dormitory.
+Students staying in dormitories can obtain a document from the Residence Halls Directorate located on the ground floor of the Soli dormitory.

 It is not suitable for any guests to stay in the dormitory rooms, outside of the entry and exit times specified.
-However, in the event of extraordinary bad weather conditions etc. CIU students (provided they are of the same gender) are provided the necessary assistance, with the approval of the other students residing in the room and the permission of the Residence Halls Directorate.
+However, in the event of extraordinarily bad weather conditions, etc. CIU students (provided they are of the same gender) can stay overnight in the guesthouse of the Soli dormitory for a certain fee.

 In order for our students to adapt to campus life more comfortably, first-degree relatives, such as parents and siblings, are provided with accommodation in other rooms as decided by the Residence Halls Directorate, for a certain fee.
 However, in times of illness and emergencies, and with the approval of the other students residing in the room and the permission of the Residence Halls Directorate they can be hosted daily in the student's room.